 Cocaine is a powerful and dangerous stimulant used almost exclusively as a recreational drug.
 Most commonly, it is snorted, although it can be used intravenously as well.
 Some users mix the drug with baking soda in order to create a solid form of the drug called “crack cocaine”, which is then smoked.
-In all its forms, cocaine is extremely dangerous and well-known for the short-term effect of both its high and its inherently addictive properties.
+In all its forms, cocaine is extremely dangerous and well-known for the short-term effect of its inherently addictive properties.

 Cocaine, in various forms, traces its history to ancient people.
 As far back as 3000 BC, the ancient Incas chewed the leaf of the coca plant for its mild stimulant properties.
-Since then, scientists have learned to extract the cocaine itself from the leaves, creating a white powdery substance which we know today as cocaine.
+Since then, scientists have learned to extract the cocaine itself from the leaves, creating a white powdery substance that we know today as cocaine.

 Today, cocaine is one of the most popular and dangerous recreational drugs on the market.
 Although all indicators point to a declining market for the drug, America is still the world’s largest importer of the drug.
-Fortunately, however, past year use has decreased by 32%, deaths related to the drug by 34%, and treatment for substance abuse by 54% (all figures for years 2006-2014)1.
+Fortunately, however, past year use has decreased by 32%, deaths related to the drug by 34%, and recovery for substance abuse by 54% (all figures for years 2006-2014)1.
 The reason for this decrease is a matter of some debate, with some sources pointing to increased use of cheaper drugs like heroin, which seems to have flooded the country as of late.

 On the downside, there is still a huge amount of cocaine use in the United States, and the most affected population is people between the ages of 18-25.
 In terms of geography, the largest clusters of cocaine use are found on the west coast and the country’s Northeast, although the highest percentage of cocaine use is in Colorado2.
 A study of 23,000 drug users admitted to urgent care reported that 82% of African-American drug addicts were cocaine users, 74% of Hispanics, and 66% of whites3.
 While this study seems to conclude that African-American people who are involved with drugs are most likely to become cocaine addicts, a 2012 survey reported that 55% of crack (or rock cocaine) users are white, with only 37% of users identifying as black.
 The conclusion seems to be that, while white people are most affected by cocaine use, African-American drug users are more likely to be addicted to cocaine than other drugs4.